umaimahismail90-code/umaimahismail90-code/README.md

 # Olla amigos!
-me, Umaimah,😲 the most delusional person on planet, but guess what?!
+Me, Umaimah,😲 the most delusional person on planet, but guess what?!
 That's what drives me🤨
 ## wanna know about me?
 I love Python.🐍I got to know about it when I was in grade 6 and tried to learn as much as I could, then dropped it off, but I have decided to continue conquering it in my mid teens.
 - 🔴I have subtle experience in html